In today’s Mass readings, we read from the book of Deuteronomy the ancient words of Moses:

 We are treating what we do not fully understand—cannot fully understand—because we are not taking time to do actual research into learning, for instance, whether the rise in gender dysphoria (and the dramatic drop in male fertility for that matter) is connected to environmental damage wrought by artificial birth control and other hormonal abuse in both medicine and farming.
 Perhaps a lot of people suddenly are being “born this way,” as Lady Gaga sings, but shouldn’t we investigate why that might be before moving on to “whatever makes everyone happy,” which sounds far too much like the dark energy behind the philosophy of “Do as thou wilt.”

 The questions matter, and the philosophies matter, precisely because of the choice Moses is bringing to us in today’s readings.

 Because at the bottom of all of these headlines—all the upheaval, whether social or sexual, family-focused or focus-grouped—is one thing: the creation of an everlasting eclipse or, said another way, the inviting in of a great Nothing.

-All of these headlines—all of these strangely conceited human notions, formed to “save the planet” or to “empower us” to “free us” from our oppressive bodies, or the oppressive accountability we keep bumping into on the way to shaping our own ideas of what our oppressive lives should actually be—they all bring us to a sterile place, where life is not.
+All of these headlines—all of these strangely conceited human notions, formed to “save the planet” or to “empower us” to “free us” from our oppressive bodies or the oppressive accountability we keep bumping into on the way to shaping our own ideas of what our oppressive lives should actually be—bring us to a sterile place, where life is not.

 Have you ever gone to a wake and touched the hand of a corpse?
-You don’t even have to touch the body—even leaving your hand ten inches above you can feel the cold, the thorough cold, all around.
+You don’t even have to touch the body; even from ten inches above you can feel the cold, the thorough cold, all around.
 The life is gone.
 The shell that remains will soon be only dust—sterile, absent of potential, and full of nothing.